Estonian Economy

 In coping with global setbacks, Estonia can rely on its reserves accumulated during the period of fast growth, which alleviate the impacts of the economic cycles.
 The foreign debt of the Estonian state/government is less than 5% of the gross domestic product (GDP), which leaves some room for manoeuvring during difficult times.
 Reserves could be accumulated thank to the rather thin public sector in the European context.
 The expenditures of the public sector are relatively low.
 The Estonian taxation system is simple and with few exceptions, the growth and investments of businesses are stimulated with the income tax exemption.

 Joining the euro zone is thelogical continuation of the successful monetary policy based on the currency board system.
 Particularly in the current global economic situation where the clear and specific prospects for the adoption of the euro provide assurance and increase the reliability of the business environment here.
-The European Commission and the European Central Bank will give their next regular assessment to the readiness of Estonia for the adoption of the euro already at the beginning of 2010.
+The European Commission and the European Central Bank will give their next regular assessment to the readiness of Estonia for the

 The flexibility which characterises our economy has an important role also in the labour market, making it possible to respond fast to signals from the market.
 The new Contract of Employment Act which will come into effect on 1 July 2009 will be an important factor accelerating the restructuring of the economy.